 Thanks for stopping by.

-Grow a Good Life is a homesteading blog about the journey to a more self-sufficient life.
-We believe in a simple, frugal, and sustainable lifestyle, and we are getting back to basics, growing a food garden, cooking from scratch, preserving the harvest, studying herbalism, and keeping a small flock of backyard chickens.
+We believe in a simple, frugal, and sustainable lifestyle, and we are getting back to basics, growing a fruit and vegetable garden, cooking from scratch, preserving the harvest, and keeping a small flock of backyard chickens.
 We are sharing what we have learned to inspire everyone to Grow a Good Life.

 Gardening is in My Blood